VladSimka/Movie-Score/README.md

 # Movie Score

-Movie Score is a web application that allows users to view movie ratings and, upon registration, submit their own ratings.
+Movie Score is a simple web application that allows users to view movie ratings and, upon registration, submit their own ratings.
 It is built using Java, Servlets, Filters, and JDBC.

 ## Features